jed/lave/README.md

 # lave

-lave is [eval] in reverse; it takes an arbitrary JavaScript object and returns the JavaScript code needed to recreate it.
+lave is [eval][] in reverse; it does for JavaScript what [JSON.stringify][] does for JSON, taking an arbitrary object in memory and returning the code needed to create it.

+## Why not just use JSON.stringify?

+- JSON can't handle circular references
+- JSON can't render most JavaScript objects
+- JSON doesn't preserve object identity
+- JSON can't be minified
+- JSON can't render globals

 ## Installation